FabienGreard/cnys/README.md

 You can easily add your own config by editing `package.json`

 It also has a built-in coverage with `npm run coverage`

+## Next Steps

+Replace sane with chokidar
+Use of fs-extra instead of ncp/del